ngctnnnn/Detecting_Abnormalities_CXR/README.md

 </div>

 ### Dataset
-Our dataset is taken from [VinDr-CXR](https://vindr.ai/datasets/cxr).
+- Our dataset is taken from [VinDr-CXR](https://vindr.ai/datasets/cxr).
 <div align='center'>

 <img src='assets/dataset.png'>
 </div>

-Our dataset consists of 18 000 postero-anterior (PA) view Chest X-Rays (CXR) scans from a set of more than 100 000 raw images.
+- Our dataset consists of 18 000 postero-anterior (PA) view Chest X-Rays (CXR) scans from a set of more than 100 000 raw images.
 They are all annotated by a group of 17 radiologists with at least 8 years of experience.

-Among 18 000 CXR scans, there are 5 000 scans served as training set, and 3 000 others as test set.
+- Among 18 000 CXR scans, there are 5 000 scans served as training set, and 3 000 others as test set.
 The original size was `1024 x 1024` but we did resize them into `256 x 256` and change image format from DICOM into PNG.

 ### Architectures
-Here we use 2 architectures, which are: *[DEtection TRansformer]*(https://arxiv.org/abs/2005.12872) and *[You Only Look Once]*(https://github.com/ultralytics/yolov5).
+Here we use 2 architectures, which are: *[DEtection TRansformer](https://arxiv.org/abs/2005.12872)* and *[You Only Look Once](https://github.com/ultralytics/yolov5)*.

-- DEtection TRansformer (DETR):
+- **DEtection TRansformer (DETR)**: Proposed by Nicolas Carion and Francisco Massa from Facebook AI in 2020.
+DETR was first introduced to eliminate handmade's interference on postprocessing step effectively but still maintain the high performance compared to other methods.

 <div align='center'>

 <img src='assets/detr.png'>
 </div>

-- You Only Look Once (YOLOv5):
+- **You Only Look Once (YOLOv5)**:Object recognition systems from the YOLO family are often used for vehicle recognition tasks, and have been shown to outperform other target recognition algorithms.
+YOLOv5 has proven to significantly improve the processing time of deeper networks.
+This attribute will gain in importance when moving forward with the project to bigger datasets and real-time detection.

 <div align='center'>

 <img src='assets/yolov5.png'>